-The almost unprecedented period of globalization that marked the latter part of the twentieth century was characterized by, among other things:
+The almost unprecedented period of globalization that marked the latter part of the twentieth century was characterized principally by two sets of phenomena.

 - Vast increases in the level and in the volatility of flows of international financial capital, spurred by improvements in communication, liberalization of trade in financial services, elimination of many domestic regulatory restrictions on international capital movements, and the development of new financial instruments. - Major increases in the international division of labor in global manufacturing production, arising from and reinforcing the international spread of knowledge, and facilitated by improvements in communication, reduced transport costs, and liberalization of trade and investment.